 In 2019, Denmark will complete its first residential area built out of recycled materials.
 With urbanisation increasingly putting a strain on cities’ resources, more of them are not only using their trash to build homes, offices, roads and other infrastructure, but ensuring that these are easily recyclable too, creating circular systems where materials can be reused endlessly.
-These are some of the cities at the forefront of the circular movement, and how they got there.

 One man’s trash is another man’s treasure, as the saying goes, and cities worldwide are taking those words to heart.
 In recent years, cities in countries from India to Denmark to the United Arab Emirates have introduced measures to turn their rubbish into recyclable building blocks for homes, offices, roads and other infrastructure, and into resources for utilities.

 The stakes for the cities are enormous.
 In a 2018 report, the World Economic Forum noted that, without significant interventions, cities will need 90 billion tonnes of materials each year by 2050, up from 40 billion tonnes in 2010, due to urbanisation.
 They will also generate 2.2 billion tonnes of solid waste annually by 2025, up from 1.3 billion tonnes in 2012, packing their landfills and incinerators and threatening their liveability.